 Static analysis report

 Every submitted sample will have a static analysis performed on it and the Static analysis report will be made available.
-To access the Static Analysis Report you need to click on the dedicated “Static” tab from the analysis report.
+Click the “Static” tab in the top navigation to open the report.

 In the Static analysis report you will find the following sections: